An axion-like mechanism for confinement in QCD: The cluster decomposition principle (CDP) and confinement: Lowdon theorem

 \subsection{$\theta$-vacuum implies CDP and vice versa}

 The Cluster Decomposition Principle (or property) uses locality of a theory to require the independence of measurements done in causally-disconnected regions of spacetime.
 This is equivalent to require the factorizability of expectation values of local operators on disconnected compact domains.
-Following Weinberg (\cite{Weinberg1996}, section 23.6), if we consider a non-abelian Yang Mills theory in euclidean space time and assume the existence of instanton configurations with different winding numbers $n$, then it follows that CDP holds} if and only if the vacuum of the theory is given by \eqref{eq:thetavacuum}. { Indeed, if} we compute the expectation value of an observable $\mathcal{O}$ located within an euclidean spacetime region $\Omega$ and an euclidean Lagrangian density $\mathcal{L}(A)$ and action $S_{\Omega}=\int_\Omega d^4x \mathcal{L}(A)$, we obtain:
+Following Weinberg (\cite{Weinberg1996}, section 23.6), if we consider a non-abelian Yang Mills theory in {E}uclidean space time and assume the existence of instanton configurations with different winding numbers $n$, then it follows that CDP holds} if and only if the vacuum of the theory is given by \eqref{eq:thetavacuum}. { Indeed, if} we compute the expectation value of an observable $\mathcal{O}$ located within an {E}uclidean spacetime region $\Omega$ and an {E}uclidean Lagrangian density $\mathcal{L}(A)$ and action $S_{\Omega}=\int_\Omega d^4x \mathcal{L}(A)$, we obtain:

 where $\omega(n)$ are arbitrary weight factors for each instanton configuration of winding number $n$.

 Now if we let $\mathcal{O}$ to be located in a { smaller region $\Omega_1$ such that $\Omega_1 \cup \Omega_2= \Omega$ for $\Omega_1\cap\Omega_2=\emptyset$ then, because of the locallity of the winding number operator exploited in the previous section}, it follows